monika-mak/Project_Portfolio_2-Friends_Trivia/README.md

     ### Header and Navigation Bar
     - **Responsiveness:** The navigation bar is responsive, adjusting to different device screens.
-        On mobile devices, it transforms into a hamburger menu to save space and maintain usability.
     - **Logo and Branding:** The Time Master logo is prominently displayed on the left side of the navigation bar, reinforcing the brand on every page.
     - **Navigation Links:** Easy-to-access links for Home, Features, Tips, and Contact